ericbooker12/covid_19_by_county/README.md

 Live at: https://showdata-flask2.herokuapp.com/

 ### Built with
-- Python
+* Python
-- Flask
+* Flask
-- Javascript
+* Javascript
-- D3.js
+* D3.js
-- topo.json
+* topo.json

 ### Key Features
-- Hover over a county to show COVID-19 and population stats
+* Hover over a county to show COVID-19 and population stats
-- Click on a county to see a chart reprenting cases and deaths over time
+* Click on a county to see a chart reprenting cases and deaths over time
-- Counties are colored in varying intensity based on cases per capita
+* Counties are colored in varying intensity based on cases per capita
-- A slider is implemented to alter the scale exponentially.
-This feature emphasizes (exaggerates) the upper or lower range.
+* A slider to alter the scale exponentially.
+  - This feature emphasizes (exaggerates) the upper or lower range.
 Because the number deaths tend to appear as a flat line when compared to number of cases, an exponential scale allows you to zoom in show more detail.